ccsasuke/man/README.md

 The `dev` branch contains a full version of our code, including some options we experimented but did not include in the final version.

+## Follow-up Paper

+You might also be interested in our follow-up ACL 2019 [paper](https://www.aclweb.org/anthology/P19-1299) (source code available [here](https://github.com/microsoft/Multilingual-Model-Transfer)) with an improved model and better performance.

 ## Before Running

 The pre-trained word embeddings file exceeds the 100MB limit of github, and is thus provided as a gzipped tar ball.